vbotka/ansible-config-light/docs/source/guide.rst

    * See `files-create-backup.yml  <https://github.com/vbotka/ansible-config-light/blob/master/tasks/files-create-backup.yml>`_ how the backups are created (when enabled by *cl_backup*).

-   * See `files-delete-backup.yml  <https://github.com/vbotka/ansible-config-light/blob/master/tasks/files-delete-backup.yml>`_ how the backup files are deleted if the files haven't been modified.
+   * See `files-delete-backup.yml  <https://github.com/vbotka/ansible-config-light/blob/master/tasks/files-delete-backup.yml>`_ how the backup files are deleted when the files haven't been modified.

 Parameters for template
 ^^^^^^^^^^^^^^^^^^^^^^^